lcmcstc/cpo_lab1/README.md

 - 24.04.2022 - 46
   - fix module naming and rewrite the `contains` function
 - 24.04.2022 - 45
-  - clean the repository from unnecessary artefacts, like `.hypothesis` work data.
+  - clean the repository from unnecessary artefacts, like `.hypothesis` work data
 - 24.04.2022 - 44
   - add `reverse`、`empty`、`contact`
 - 24.04.2022 - 43
   - fixed `__next__` feature
 - 24.04.2022 - 42
   - model the dictionary instead of creating my own one
 - 24.04.2022 - 41
-  - fixed the problem about the two iterators on one data structure work in parallel incorrectly
+  - fixed `the two iterators on one data structure work in parallel incorrectly`
 - 22.04.2022 - 38-40
   - Update README.md and fix file format issues
 - 21.04.2022 - 30-37
   - Update README.md with file format issues
 - 19.04.2022 - 18-29